 2023 End Of Year Book Survey

-2023 was an incredible year, except, it wasn’t the best reading year for me.
+2023 was an incredible year, except it wasn’t the best reading year for me.
 Besides the reading slump, I have had so many DNF (did not finish) books.
-I was thinking back to other reading years and honestly, I think this was a new record for me.
-While 2023 may not have been the best reading year, I think I read a few books that were absolutely favorites for me and I’m ready to spill the tea on the books that I wasn’t the biggest fan of.
+I was thinking back to other reading years, and honestly, I think this was a new record for me.
+While 2023 may not have been the best reading year, I think I read a few books that were absolute favorites for me, and I’m ready to spill the tea on the books that I wasn’t the biggest fan of.
 Let’s get into my 2023 End of Year Book Survey.

 As a reminder, I utilize Perpetual Page Turner and their End of Year Book Survey, so check out their information if you want to do your own end-of-year book tag.

 A Deadly Education by Naomi Novik was a book that I thought would be a five-star read for me.
-It takes place in a magical school, some sorcerers are fighting to the death while learning their studies and I liked the world-building with all of the dark creatures invading the school.
+It takes place in a magical school, where sorcerers are fighting to the death.
+I liked the world-building with all the dark creatures invading the school.
 With all of that being said, I struggled to read this book.
 There were a few reasons that I can attribute to why I felt this way.
-First, the chapters were really long, on average 20-30 pages.
+First, the chapters were really long, on average, twenty to thirty pages.
 I like to read before I go to bed, so I usually like to read 1-2 chapters in one sitting.
-With A Deadly Education, it felt like each chapter took forever to read and it distracted me from the story.
+With A Deadly Education, it felt like each chapter took forever to read, and it distracted me from the story.
 If that wasn’t enough, the main character was someone I couldn’t click with.
 She seemed extremely mean for no reason.
 I don’t need the main characters to be likable as I think it’s interesting to read about someone who has flaws and isn’t perfect.
-However, I need to care about what happens to them and I didn’t feel this way while reading A Deadly Education.
+However, I need to care about what happens to them, and I didn’t feel this way while reading A Deadly Education.

-This series gives off Sherlock Holmes vibes and the chemistry that Veronica has with Stoker is FIRE.
+This series gives off Sherlock Holmes vibes, and the chemistry Veronica has with Stoker is FIRE.
 I’m looking forward to continuing in this series.

 The Night Shift by Alex Finlay was the other book I was considering as the best book I read in 2023.
 The Night Shift opens with a crime that occurred in 1999 at a Blockbuster.
 Years later, another murder happens at a local business, and some think the crimes are linked together.
 This book tells the perspective of an FBI agent, a woman who survived the Blockbuster massacre, and the brother of the suspect from the Blockbuster killing.